 The side-by-side display below illustrates the physical size and weight of the Nikon D5500 and the Olympus E-M5 III.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The D5500 can be obtained in two different colors (black, red), while the E-M5 III is also available in two color-versions, but different ones (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 III is notably smaller (12 percent) than the Nikon D5500.
-Moreover, the E-M5 III is slightly lighter (1 percent) than the D5500.
+Moreover, the E-M5 III is markedly lighter (12 percent) than the D5500.
 It is noteworthy in this context that the E-M5 III is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D5500) and the Micro Four Thirds Lens Catalog (E-M5 III).
 Mirrorless cameras, such as the E-M5 III, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the D5500 gets 820 shots out of its EN-EL14a battery, while the E-M5 III can take 310 images on a single charge of its BLS-50 power pack.
 The power pack in the E-M5 III can be charged via the USB port, which can be very convenient when travelling.